soil ph testing

 Significance Of Soil pH

-In the absence of the soil test kit, there are other ways of testing soil ph at low cost.
+In the absence of the soil test kit, there are other ways of testing soil pH at low cost.
 They are simple ways to test the acidity or alkalinity of any soil at first glance.
 You do not need to take samples to the laboratory before you get the actual pH status of the soil; with these techniques, you can test the soil pH within a twinkle of an eye.

-Methods of Testing Soil pH level
+Methods of Testing Soil pH Level

 litmus strip for test soil pH

-#2.
-How to test soil pH using Vinegar and baking soda
+2. How to test soil pH using Vinegar and baking soda

 Vinegar and baking soda are common materials used in food industries; they are both sensitive to acid and alkaline.
 They can be used to test the pH of the soil.

-To use this method for testing the soil pH, collect the soil sample to be tested, divide the soils into two portions, and pour each in plastic.
-Add a half cup of Vinegar into one sample, if it effervesces (that is it brings out rapid bubbles) it means the soil is alkaline with pH ranging between 7-8.
+To use this method for testing the soil pH, collect the soil sample to be tested, divide the soil into two portions, and pour each in plastic.
+Add a half cup of Vinegar into one sample, if it effervesces (that is it brings out rapid bubbles) it means the soil is alkaline with a pH ranging between 7-8.

-To check if the soil is acidic, add distilled water (This is the water gotten from the cooling of the water vapor that evolves when you boil water or can also be gotten from chemist shops) to the other sample until the soil gets muddy, add a half cup of baking powder to it.
+To check if the soil is acidic, add distilled water (This is the water obtained from the cooling of the water vapor that evolves when you boil water or can also be gotten from chemist shops) to the other sample until the soil gets muddy, add a half cup of baking powder to it.

 #3.
 Testing Soil Ph With Red Cabbage